Michaela Coel On Her New Episode Of 'Black Mirror' & The Future Of 'Chewing Gum'

-From council estate to outer space, Michaela Coel's career is going stratospheric.
-You know her as the writer and star of the London-set comedy Chewing Gum, which went worldwide on Netflix, and in season 4 of Black Mirror, where her "USS Callister" episode of the dystopian techno-drama is one of the boldest yet.
+From council estate to outer space: Michaela Coel's career is going stratospheric.
+You'll know her as the writer and star of the adorably filthy, funny, London-set comedy Chewing Gum, a sleeper hit for Channel 4 that went worldwide after being picked up by Netflix.
+But the 30-year-old is next to be seen in the new series of Charlie Brooker’s Black Mirror.
+And while coverage must be tight-lipped to avoid spoilers, her episode of the dystopian techno-drama, titled "USS Callister", is one of the boldest yet.

-“It is, successfully, an ambitious episode,” she nods.
-It is set aboard a Star Trek-like spaceship, captained by Fargo's Jesse Plemons, with fellow crew mates including How I Met Your Mother's Cristin Milioti.
-And we’re talking 1960s Star Trek, with full beehives and tiny skirts for the female staff.
+“It is – successfully – an ambitious episode,” she nods.
+But it’s no spoiler to say it’s set aboard a Star Trek-like spaceship, captained by Fargo's Jesse Plemons, with fellow crew mates including How I Met Your Mother's Cristin Milioti.
+And we’re talking 1960s Star Trek, all clipped accents and shonky dialogue, plus full beehives and tiny skirts for the female staff…

 Advertisement

-That is typical of Coel: she’s a woman without a filter, as outspoken on Twitter as she is envelope-pushing in her TV show.
-Not, for the uninitiated, that Chewing Gum was especially dark or gritty.
-It’s a bright comedy set on a colorful estate and focuses on Tracey, an extremely horny, extremely naive 24-year-old virgin desperate for a shag.
+This is typical of Coel: she’s a woman without a filter, as outspoken on Twitter as she is envelope-pushing in her TV show.
+Not that, for the uninitiated, Chewing Gum was especially dark or gritty: it’s a bright comedy set on a colourful estate, and focuses on Tracey, an extremely horny, extremely naive 24-year-old virgin desperate for a shag.

-It’s partly autobiographical, but Coel just doesn’t seem to get embarrassed despite the excruciatingly funny scenes involving awkward blowjobs, getting turned on inserting a tampon, awkward threesomes, amorous cousins, awkward sex parties, and more.
+It’s partly autobiographical, but Coel just doesn’t seem to get embarrassed – excruciatingly funny scenes involved awkward blow jobs, getting turned on inserting a tampon, awkward threesomes, amorous cousins, awkward sex parties…

-“I grew up in a female household [and] I went to a girls' school, so there was no need for any filter,” she says.
-“I was walking 'round my house naked; in my school, people would fart into their hands and go ‘smell that’.”
+“I grew up in a female household, I went to a girls' school, so there was no need for any filter,” she says.
+“I was walking round my house naked; in my school, people would fart into their hands and go ‘smell that’.”

-Black Mirror takes advantage of Coel’s natural comedy chops, and there’s something about her expressive face and buoyant physicality that makes her irresistible.
+Black Mirror takes advantage of Coel’s natural comedy chops, and there’s something about her hugely expressive face and buoyant physicality that makes her as irresistible in an interview as onscreen.
 But this episode is also far more than just a Trekkie spoof; as you’d expect, it goes to some bleak places in exploring our appetite for technology.

 Advertisement

-2017 has been a very actorly year for Coel.
-She has a tiny role in Star Wars: The Last Jedi, and leads the Netflix musical Been So Long, out next year.
-Now, she’s looking forward to getting back to writing and is working on an autobiographical dark TV comedy and a film involving astrophysics.
+2017 has been a very actorly year for Coel – she has a tiny role in Star Wars: The Last Jedi, and leads Netflix musical Been So Long, out next year.
+Now, she’s looking forward to getting back to writing, and is working on an autobiographical dark TV comedy, and a film involving astrophysics.

 “Writing almost feels like going into the wilderness: the big journey, say goodbye to everyone, you’re going in!
 It’s really important to me.
 When I was writing Chewing Gum, the storylines would move me to tears.
 My own storylines!
 C’mon, Michaela!” she concludes with a massive laugh.